lanyonm/grafana-images/README.md

 ```
 $ grafana-images --help
 Usage of grafana-images:
-  -imageHost="http://grafana.example.com": host for the saved images
+  -imageHost="http://grafana.example.com/saved-images": host for the saved images
   -imagePath="/opt/saved-images": location on disk where images will be saved
   -port=8080: grafana-images listening port
 ```

+For more information on how this fits together have a look at [ChatOps: Hubot Grafana Images in HipChat](http://blog.lanyonm.org/articles/2015/09/30/chatops-hubot-grafana-images-hipchat.html).

 ## Building
 This will run tests as well.